Fair Food Program: Code of Conduct

 The Fair Food Program's Code of Conduct is developed by farmworkers and applies both to the working and living conditions of farmworkers.
 It contains zero-tolerance provisions such as forced labor, sexual assault, and systemic child labor mandating a farm's suspension from the program until they address the violations.

 More broadly, the code outlines a series of worker protections including: a timekeeping system to prevent wage theft, freedom to speak without retaliation for voicing complaints or grievances, a premium pay generally referred to as an extra "penny per pound" of produce harvested that raises wages, and housing conditions compliant with state and federal regulations.
-The Code of Conduct further mandates periods of rest for workers during the hottest months of the year, as well as mandates access to water, bathrooms, and shade.
+The Code of Conduct further mandates periods of rest for workers during the hottest months of the year, and access to water, bathrooms, and shade.

 Fair Food Standards Council

 The Fair Food Standards Council (FFSC) is an independent human rights monitoring body ensuring the implementation of the Fair Food Program.
-The FFSC performs field audits interviewing a majority of farmworkers on each participating farm seasonally, operates a 24/7 confidential hotline maintained by Spanish, Haitian Creole, and English-language speakers allows workers to anonymously voice complaints regarding living and working conditions, and sends reports of code of conduct violations to growers in the form of corrective action plans.
+The FFSC performs field audits interviewing a majority of farmworkers on each participating farm seasonally, operates a 24/7 confidential hotline maintained by Spanish, Haitian Creole, and English-language speakers that allows workers to anonymously voice complaints regarding living and working conditions, and sends reports of code of conduct violations to growers in the form of corrective action plans.
 The FFSC also works with the CIW to host on-the-clock education sessions informing farmworkers on participating farms of their rights and responsibilities under the program.

-Judge Laura Safer Espinoza, a retired New York State Supreme Court Justice is the current executive director of the FFSC.
+Judge Laura Safer Espinoza, a retired New York State Supreme Court Justice, was appointed executive director of the FFSC.